Buy Now, Pay Later

 Buy now, pay later (BNPL, also referred to as “point-of-sale financing” or “installment financing”) is an evolution of traditional layaway plans that allows customers to purchase a product and pay over time.
 However, unlike layaway plans, mainly used for big-ticket items such as furniture or electronics that the customer receives upon full payment, BNPL allows a consumer to own the product immediately.
 It is even suited for short-term financing for smaller-ticket items, driving its recent surge.

 BNPL commonly offers deferred payment options to shoppers at online and in-store checkouts, allowing the customer to pay for goods in installments, typically over 2–6 months.
-This short-term financing solution has gained traction among Gen Z and millennial demographics in the US and has been boosted by rising growth in ecommerce within the country.
+This short-term financing solution has gained traction among Gen-Z and Millennial demographics in the US and has been boosted by rising growth in ecommerce within the country.
 Moreover, the solutions are popular among merchants who want to reduce cart abandonment rates and increase conversions, particularly to appeal to younger generations.

 Industry Updates